AwsGeek/lightsail-containers-nginx/README.md

    ...

-   Refer to this image as ":sample-service.nginx-container.X" in deployments.
+   Refer to this image as ":sample-service.nginx-container.Y" in deployments.
    ```
-   Note: the X in ":sample-service.nginx-container.X" will be a numeric value.
+   Note: the Y in ":sample-service.nginx-container.Y" will be a numeric value.
 If this is the first time you’ve pushed an image to your container service, this number will be 1.
 You will need this number in the next step.

 ## Deploy the containers